Updated on February 10, 2024 by Julie McCool

 Our list of great places to visit in Virginia includes fun for the whole family, adult outings, cool photoshoot locations, interesting history, and special sites for every age.

 Disclosure: This article may contain affiliate links.
 We will make a small commission from these links if you order something, at no additional cost to you.

-These Northern Virginia hidden gems deliver beautiful nature, fascinating history, or both, at lesser-known destinations perfect for a locals outing or a day trip for Washington DC visitors.
-After 20 years in Northern Virginia we are still surprised by the incredible diversity of places to visit and things to do in our region.
-Popular spots like Great Falls Park and Shenandoah National Park call us back regularly, but we love to follow the road less traveled to uncover new local experiences.
+After 25+ years living here, we are still surprised by the diversity of places to visit and things to do in Northern Virginia.
+Popular spots like Great Falls Park and Shenandoah National Park call us back regularly.
+But we also love to follow the road less traveled and uncover new local experiences.

 Natural Northern Virginia Hidden Gems